This post may contain affiliate links. Please read my disclosure.

 Notes

-- Use the best ingredients – when making ice cream you want to use the best ingredients possible so use free-range eggs and organic milk and cream.
-Also use high quality products when it comes to added flavorings like vanilla or chocolate.
+- Use the best ingredients – When making ice cream you want to use the best ingredients possible so use organic milk and cream.
+Also use high quality products when it comes to added flavorings like vanilla extract.
 Never use imitation vanilla.

-- Add mix-ins at the end – never add your mix-ins at the beginning of the process.
+- Add Oreos at the end – Never add your Oreos at the beginning of the process.
 You want to add them when it looks like there is about a minute left in the churning process.

-- Keep it creamy – homemade ice cream can turn hard as we don’t add preservatives, however xanthan gum or a couple tablespoon of vodka will help keep it creamy.
+- Keep it creamy – Homemade ice cream can turn hard as we don’t add preservatives, however xanthan gum or a tablespoon of vodka will help keep it creamy.

 Elena says